-E. Prepare ongoing annual and updated data that will be used in the Six Pillars strategic planning process to grow high paying jobs in Broward County and engage community leaders in enhancing Broward County's business and economic climate.
+D. Prepare ongoing annual and updated data that will be used in the Six Pillars (rebranded to The Prosperity Partnership) strategic planning process to grow high paying jobs in Broward County and engage community leaders in enhancing Broward County's business and economic climate.